-Altogether, it defines broadly the environmental metrology based environmental policy-making science, an emerging and evolving interdisciplinary enterprise of great societal importance, which is well embodied in the recently modernized Toxic Substances Control Act (TSCA) or the Lautenberg Chemical Safety Act (LCSA) signed into law by President Obama on June 22, 2016 and other important environmental laws such as Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc..
-Yet, despite its increasing importance and national and international significance with broad job opportunities, few if any high-quality academic programs in EMAP of true interdisciplinary nature are available in the nation to educate/train a soon-to-be highly demanded work force that possesses solid competencies to work at the interface of the environmental metrology and environmental policy.
+Altogether, it defines broadly the environmental metrology based environmental policy-making science, an emerging and evolving interdisciplinary enterprise of great societal importance, as embodied in the new Toxic Substances Control Act (TSCA) or the Lautenberg Chemical Safety Act (LCSA) signed into law by President Obama on June 22, 2016 and other important environmental laws such as Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc..
+Yet, despite its increasing importance and national and international significance with broad job opportunities, few if any high-quality academic programs in EMAP are available in the nation to educate/train a soon-to-be highly demanded work force that possesses solid competencies to work at the interface of the environmental metrology and environmental policy.

-In timely addressing the aforementioned challenges, the Georgetown Universtiy, in strategic partnering with the National Institute of Standards and Technology (NIST), which is the Nation’s ultimate scientific authority in validating and upholding the state-of-the-art science of measurements – metrology, and the US Environmental Protection Agency (EPA), which is the Nation’s top environmental policy making body, launched this EMAP Program with the ambition to develop a world-class center of graduate (at both MS and PhD level) education and training while serving as a global forum for advancing research and education in EMAP.
-The EMAP will also benefit from the state-of-the-art instrumental support from Agilent, which is probably the largest manufacturer of scientific instruments for chemical and biochemical measurements.
+To address the aforementioned challenges, the Georgetown University, in strategic partnering with the National Institute of Standards and Technology (NIST), which is the Nation’s ultimate scientific authority in validating and upholding the state-of-the-art science of measurements – metrology, and the US Environmental Protection Agency (EPA), which is the Nation’s top environmental policy making body, launched this EMAP Program with the ambition to develop a world-class center of graduate education and training while serving as a global forum for advancing research and education in EMAP.
+The EMAP also benefits from the state-of-the-art instrumental support from Agilent, which is a major manufacturer of scientific instruments for chemical and biochemical measurements.